tesseract-ocr/tesstrain/README.md

 # tesstrain

-> Training workflow for Tesseract 4 as a Makefile for dependency tracking and building the required software from source.
+> Training workflow for Tesseract 5 as a Makefile for dependency tracking.

 ## Install